AITH-Courses/.github/profile/README.md

-ki## Welcome to Community Driven Platform about courses in AI Talent Hub
+## Welcome to Community Driven Platform about courses in AI Talent Hub
 ### Сurrent features
 #### For everyone
 - Registration as talent